weka/csi-wekafs/examples/static_volume/static_filesystem/README.md

 The example assumes the following operations were performed on Weka storage prior to execution:
 1. Filesystem `testfs` was created
 2. A quota was set on root directory of the filesystem using Weka GUI or CLI
 > **NOTE:** When statically provisioning volumes, their capacity is not set via CSI.
 Hence, if quota is not created, volume capacity enforcement will not operate.
+>
-   > **NOTE:** After setting the quota for the first time, you will be able to resize volume via CSI
+> After setting the quota externally on the ROOT directory of the filesystem, capacity enforcement will be enabled and CSI volume resizing will be allowed

 # Workflow
 > All commands below may be executed by `kubectl apply -f <FILE>.yaml`